Democrats’ messaging shifts as they pass Biden relief bill: From economic crisis rescue to poverty relief

 The relief bill will, for one year, boost an existing child tax credit to $3,000 per year for each kid aged 6 to 17, as well as $3,600 per year for each kid under the age of 6, and expand it in full to millions of poor families that were previously ineligible.
 Democrats initially aimed to tell the Internal Revenue Service to award the benefit monthly, but due to complicated parliamentary rules governing the legislation in the Senate, they were forced to amend the plan so the IRS is instructed to award it on a “periodic” basis.

-“One thing that you should know about the tax code: getting something out of the code is often times harder than getting something in the code,” Neal said.
+“One thing that you should know about the tax code: Getting something out of the code is often times harder than getting something in the code,” Neal said.
 “So, I’ve already had some thoughts about how we’re going to expand it and make it permanent.
 And I intend to share those in the near future, but what we did is unlikely to go away.”

 Democrats are pushing the legislation forward despite exceedingly slim majorities.
 The Senate is divided 50-50 between Republicans and Democrats, with Democrats in the majority because Vice President Harris can break ties.
 In the House, Democrats can lose only five votes.